The Book

 by Louis Sabourin

 There are so many reasons why I have exceptionally accepted to write this forward.
-Not only was Alphonse Mekolo one of my best students in Montreal, I was also the Coordinator of his well documented thesis.
+Not only was Alphonse Mekolo one of my best students in Montreal, I was also the coordinator of his well-documented thesis.
 I had later the possibility of following his remarkable career in his country, Cameroon, and at the United Nations.
-His decision to choose his colleague, John Buck, as the co-author, was key and determinate to this imaginative project.
+His decision

-It’s amazing, isn’t it, that two elderly men who grew up on two different continents with different perspectives, would write a book about governance and child leadership – and then invite me, an even more seasoned man, to join their ramble through the unknown.
+It’s amazing, isn’t it, that two elderly men who grew up on two different continents with different perspectives, would write a book about governance and child leadership and then invite me, an even more seasoned man, to join their ramble through the unknown.
 First, I am surprised by the title: Governance From Below: Can Children Lead the Way?
 It’s both challenging and provocative.
 I am wondering, “What power can child leaders possibly have?
 All three of us have certainly dealt in our time with many powerful adults, often subtle and tricky.
-How can children possibly lead them and not get just brushed aside?”
+How can children

+possibly lead them and not get just brushed aside?”
 How can a child be the leader in the complex situations people face on a daily basis?

 And what about governance from below?
 My first thought is, “That’s a lot of whoo woo.”
 Although, I remember that Gandhi said, “… true democracy cannot be worked by twenty men sitting at the center.
 It has to be worked from below, by the people of every village.”
 As someone who spent his career in international studies and cooperation, I’m intrigued by the intuition that this book might be about something quite new.

 My intuition is right.
 The book offers new insights about ways to build mutual understanding and accomplishment as well as respect for our planet.
 We are used to thinking that wisdom and experience, key qualities of good leaders, are the proud possessions of adults who spend their lives accumulating them.
+But what if that’s not so?
+Experience can result in narrowed perceptions, and what adults think is wisdom can cause them to fail to observe the world accurately with ever new eyes and feelings.